A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 Vanilla CFR has several shortcomings.
-Firstly, it requires traversing the entire game tree in each iteration, which becomes computationally intractable for larger game trees.
+Firstly, it requires traversing the entire game tree in each iteration, computationally intractable for larger game trees.
 Although some efforts have focused on game abstraction to reduce the size of the game tree, greater abstraction can lead to decreased performance.
-Second, it requires storing counterfactual regrets $R^i(I,a)$ for every action $a$ in every information $I$ at each iteration $i$.
-These values are stored in $h(i)$ within our proposed framework (Algo.~\ref{alg:framework}).
-This requirement leads to significant storage challenges.
+Second, it requires storing counterfactual regrets $R^k(I,a)$ for every action $a$ in every information $I$ at each iteration $k$.
+These values are stored in $h(k)$ within our proposed framework (Algo.~\ref{alg:framework}), leading to significant storage challenges.

-\subsubsection{Time-saving Variants of CFR}
+\subsubsection{Time-Saving Variants of CFR}

-Therefore, numerous studies focus on enhancing the time efficiency of CFR primarily through two main approaches.
-The first approach involves modifying the regret calculation to increase its speed.
-For example, CFR+~\cite{cfr+} implements regret-matching+ by storing non-negative regret-like values $R_j^{+,i}(I,a)$, rather than $R_j^i(I,a)$.
-Note that $R_j^{+,i}(I,a)$ is computed slightly differently from $R_j^{i,+}(I,a)$ in Equ.~(\ref{eq:cfrmax}).
-Additionally, CFR+ updates the regrets of each player sequentially.
-Furthermore, CFR+ adopts a weighted average strategy instead of a uniform average strategy, assigning a lower weight to the initial strategy for accelerated convergence.
-Beyond employing a weighted average strategy, \cite{brown2019solving} introduces the concept of weighted regrets and developed Discounted CFR (DCFR).
-Linear CFR (LCFR) is a specific case of DCFR, where LCFR assigns a linear weight of $i$ to regrets at iteration $i$.